-5 Outcomes, Value for Money and Improvements During the Year
+5. Outcomes, Value for Money and Improvements During the Year

-The Audit and Standards Committee received the Council's appointed External Auditor's (Grant Thornton) Audit Findings for 2015/16 in September 2016.
-This report contained an unqualified opinion on the 2015/16 financial statements and a Value for Money conclusion confirming that the Council made proper arrangements to secure economy, efficiency and effectiveness in its use of resources.
+The Audit and Standards Committee received the Council's appointed External Auditor's (Grant Thornton) Audit Findings for 2016/17 in September 2017.
+This report contained an unqualified opinion on the 2016/17 financial statements and a Value for Money conclusion confirming that the Council made proper arrangements to secure economy, efficiency and effectiveness in its use of resources.

-The 2016/17 target for budget reductions and additional income of £1.9m was achieved.
-In 2017/18 £1.8m was included in the budget made up of Efficiency and Contract savings and additional income.
+The 2017/18 target for budget reductions and additional income of £1.9m was achieved.
+In 2018/19 £1.8m was included in the budget made up of savings including significant savings from the Joint Waste contract and additional income including property rentals.

-The Local Government Association is due to undertake a corporate Peer Review in June 2017 from which further improvements and actions may be identified for 2017/18.
+The Local Government Association carried out a corporate Peer Review in June 2017 from which further improvements and actions were identified for 2017/18.
+An Improvement Plan was developed and approved by Cabinet and is reported to the Council Management Board quarterly.

-During 2016/17 improvements have been made to the Council's arrangements and matters identified in 2015/16 have been addressed as follows:-
+During 2017/18 improvements have been made to the Council's arrangements and matters identified in 2017/18 have been addressed as follows:-

-- i) The Council's improvement was monitored on an ongoing basis by the Council Management Board and the work of corporate improvement groups continued across the Council in 2016/17 in this regard. - ii) The Council has strengthened its arrangements with regard to the following:
+- i) The Council's improvement was monitored on an ongoing basis by the Council Management Board and the work of corporate improvement groups continued across the Council in 2017/18 in this regard. - ii) The Council has strengthened its arrangements with regard to the following: